dtarnawsky/plugin-index/www/readme.txt

-The folder contains the generated output
+The folder contains the generated output.